cumulusmx/CumulusMX/README.md

 The orginal source was post build b3043 - it incorporated some changes that were being worked on by Steve before he retired.

 The support forum for this software can [be found here](https://cumulus.hosiene.co.uk/)

+This fork is intended for use with [Redmeteo.cl](https://redmeteo.cl/) website, an open chilean weather station network mantained by weather enthusiasts and professionals.